Festivals Of Colours: Holi Celebration In India

 We lived in small colonies in a jungle with nothing but a school, a shopping complex and a hospital around.
 Almost 20 kilometers away from Siliguri, cut off from everyone.
 Our preparations for Holi began well in advance, sometimes months ahead when we went out of town.
 The end of the eighties brought with it the demise of natural colours and water balloons.
 We would bring back synthetic colours, mica-studded glitter, fancy plastic water guns, spray pumps and even dyes.
 We acquired the skills to evade coal-tar, boot-polish, paint emulsion and chewing-gum attacks and discovered something new–the well-shaken Beer-pichhkari.
 And so we entered the era of playing Dirty-Holi.

-#4 Holi in Lucknow, Uttar Pradesh
+#4 Holi Celebration In Lucknow, Uttar Pradesh

 If there is any state that I would suggest you visit at the time of Holi, it is Uttar Pradesh.
 May it be the classical Mathura-Vrindavan style which takes pride in being the birthplace of Lord Krishna or the headstrong Barsana style where women charge at men with batons in mock anger to play the Lath-Maar Holi.
 There is an element of amourous teasing all around.